Living with Sjogren Larsson Syndrome

 An aldehyde-mediated orphan disease with no approved therapy.

 Sjögren-Larsson Syndrome (SLS) is caused by genetic mutations in Fatty Aldehyde Dehydrogenase (FALDH), an enzyme that metabolizes long-chain aldehydes.
-These mutations result in high levels of free aldehydes, leading to the accumulation of fatty aldehydes or precursor molecules that are generally 16 to 18 carbons in length.
+SLS mutations result in high levels of free aldehydes, leading to the accumulation of fatty aldehydes or precursor molecules that are generally 16 to 18 carbons in length.
 Aldehyde accumulation is believed to result in the pathology of SLS, which includes a severe skin disorder called ichthyosis, as well as mental delay, spasticity, and in some patients, retinal disorders.

 The most prevalent complaint from patients and caregivers.